crewstories/Terms-of-Use-and-Privacy-Policy/TermsOfUse.md

 •	You will not create another account if we have already disabled your account, unless you have our written permission to do so.

-•	You will not buy, sell, rent, or lease access to your Crew account or Crew username without our written permission.
+•	You will not buy, sell, rent, or lease access to your Views account or Views username without our written permission.

 •	You will not share your password.